 Bonus Tip: this one doesn’t necessarily relate to altitude sickness, but we like to recommend it because it is often overlooked.
 If you are in the mountains you are closer to the sun, which means you are more likely to burn.
 So, whether it is cloudy or cold outside, you still want to wear sunscreen.

-We think everyone should enjoy the experience that only mountains can offer, be that in a vacation or a permanent move.
+We think everyone should enjoy the experience that only mountains can offer, be that in a vacation or a permanent move to Denver.
 With that said, we would hate to see this experience ruined by a bad bout of altitude sickness.
 As we mentioned earlier, the best line of defense against altitude sickness is taking a preventative approach versus a reactive one.
 As long as you apply what we outlined in this article, you’ll be good to go.